-MAT 2020 exam dates are: May 16, 2020 (Paper-based test) and May 3, 2020 (Computer-based test).
-The results are declared in the last week of May.
+MAT 2021 exam dates are yet to be announced by AIMA.
+The results will be declared after the exam for February session has been conducted.
 Based on the MAT percentile, candidates are shortlisted by various management colleges.
 After the MAT exam, aspirants are anxious to know about the expected calls from desired B-schools.
-Here, we provide a percentile predictor to give you an estimate of your performance in MAT 2020.
+Here, we provide a percentile predictor to give you an estimate of your performance in MAT 2021.

 MAT Percentile Predictor

-Depending upon the number of candidates in MAT 2020, your performance relative to other candidates and difficulty level of the particular slot and sections (CBT or PBT), the predictor will calculate your percentile.
+Depending upon the number of candidates in MAT 2021, your performance relative to other candidates and difficulty level of the particular slot and sections (CBT, IBT or PBT), the predictor will calculate your percentile.
 It is recommended to use the predictor promptly after taking the exam.
 This way, you will be able to recall the accurate figures for number of attempted questions and the correct ones.

 Step-by-Step Guide for Percentile Predictor